 I was homeschooled by an artist and a mathematician, so while in high school algebra and chemistry were my favorite subjects, my house was littered with art materials and I was given time and freedom to make a mess with them.
 In college, I studied English Literature and Studio Art.
 I fell in love with the art of making things with words and materials.

 In my professional post-college career, I bounced between creating stories with text (writing), stories you tell with text and images (graphic design), and stories told with images alone (photography).
-I'm most happy with a beautiful mix of real-life people and making images.
+I'm most happy with a beautiful mix of real-life people and working with materials.